 A frequented destination for families with young children is ArtScience Museum at Marina Bay Sands.
 It is little wonder why the museum is a popular space for play, creating and learning as it offers so much especially at its permanent exhibition – Future World.

-Future World is created by teamLab and ArtScience Museum. teamLab is a group of ultra-technologists known for their use of digital technology as a medium for art.
-Future World consists of 19 art installations and creative projects for both adults and children to interact with, play, explore.
+Future World was created by teamLab and ArtScience Museum and launched in 2016. teamLab is a group of ultra-technologists known for their use of digital technology as a medium for art.
+Future World consists of art installations and creative projects for both adults and children to interact with, play, explore.
 They are also reflective pieces that help us reflect on ourselves in relation to our world.

-There are four themes altogether: City in a Garden, Sanctuary, Park and Space.
+With the latest update, there are three themes altogether: City in a Garden, Sanctuary and Exploring New Frontiers.

 Future World is where art, science and technology meet.